- I have a question about climate science or an objection to something I heard you say

 If you would like my review of a technical or scientific manuscript, you are welcome to include my name as a suggested reviewer when you submit it for peer review and publication.
 While I am happy to provide reviews on topics relevant to my expertise as part of a formal peer review process conducted by a journal, a federal agency, or a recognized institution or organization, I am not able to provide informal reviews prior to submission.

 While I must regretfully decline those requests, all is not lost, there are a lot of other scientists who might be better suited to help you than me!
-I have assembled a list of nearly 3,000 scientists who do climate on Twitter that I would encourage you to review in order to find someone whose expertise and/or geographic location more closely matches what you’re looking for feedback on.
+I have assembled a list of more than 3,200 scientists who do climate on Twitter that I would encourage you to review in order to find someone whose expertise and/or geographic location more closely matches what you’re looking for feedback on.
 Click here and read the top answer for instructions on how to search a Twitter list by keywords.

 I’m a student and I’d like to interview you!

 You are welcome to submit your request to Laura via my contact page.
 However, due to the volume of requests I receive, I’m truly sorry I am only able to accept a few of them.

 What I have found, though, is that nearly all of the questions you have for me I’ve already answered in interviews I’ve done, like this one or this one, or by our Global Weirding videos: so please feel free to use anything you find there.

 I also have a huge list of climate scientists here on Twitter.
 Please consider asking one of them – I know many of them would be happy to chat.

 And if you’re looking for a scientist to join your classroom for a virtual Q&A or talk, please see the Skype A Scientist program.
 It is fantastic!